MattHartfield/BalSelSims/README.md

 BalSelSims:

-Simulation of balancing selection simulation with sampling (finite population effects) Selection; reproduction; mutation based on deterministic recursions, then sampling Repeats for 'Length' generations
+Simulation of balancing selection simulation with sampling (finite population effects).

+The lifecycle is selection; reproduction; mutation all based on deterministic recursions; then sampling.
+Repeats for 'Length' generations

 Simulation uses routines found with the GNU Scientific Library (GSL) (http://www.gnu.org/software/gsl/)